-Step Activity Entry Criteria Prior to the Gate 1 or 2 the project must be registered in the ICT portal - DSIA, this is a prerequisite for initiating a Gate 1 review.
-(It should be undertaken at least 1 6 weeks before initiating a Gate 1).
-6 weeks prior to the Gateway commencement date, the Delivery (or Accountable) Agency checks readiness of the project for the Gate 1 Review and contacts the Gateway Coordination Agency (GCA).
-6 weeks + prior (Note the DCS Assurance team will also monitor the likely timeframe through the regular assurance catch ups each month.) :81 2 GCA Review Manager (Digital Assurance) and Delivery (or Accountable) Agency confirm the Review Dates.
+Step Activity 1 Entry Criteria Gate 4 entry criteria is the satisfactory completion of Gate 3 and clearance of any Critical issues - if any from Gate 3.
+[Assumes a Gate 1 & or 2 has been completed and cleared and the project is registered.]
+6 weeks prior to the Gateway commencement date, the Accountable Agency checks readiness of the project for the Gate 4 Review and contacts the Gateway Coordination Agency (GCA).
+(Note the DCS Assurance team will also monitor the likely timeframe through the regular assurance catch ups each month.)
+6 weeks + prior 2 GCA Review Manager (Digital Assurance) and Delivery (or Accountable) Agency confirm the Review Dates.
 (Dates must consider key stakeholder availability including the Sponsor) 3 GCA Review Manager appoints an independent Reviewer Team to the review.
 (As per the expert reviewer panel appointment process.)
-4 GCA Review Manager conducts a briefing with the Delivery (or Accountable) Agency to gain a common understanding of the project's status, identify any supporting documentation required and provide guidance on how to complete the Gate 1 readiness checklist template.
-1 Month prior Preparation / The Delivery (or Accountable) Agency complete the Gate 1 readiness checklist template with input from key Agency stakeholders.
+4 GCA Review Manager conducts a briefing with the Delivery (or Accountable) Agency to gain a common understanding of the project's status, identify any supporting documentation required and provide guidance on how to complete the Gate 4 readiness checklist template.
+1 Month prior Preparation / Planning TOR 5 The Delivery (or Accountable) Agency complete the Gate 4 readiness checklist template with input from key Agency stakeholders.
 (New document to assist the Agency and DCS Assurance team to prepare for the Gateway.)
-Planning TOR 5 A draft Terms of Reference (ToR) is also completed at this time by the GCA Review Manager (Digital Assurance), this is shared with the Agency to refine.
+A draft Terms of Reference (ToR) is also completed at this time by the GCA Review Manager (Digital Assurance), this is shared with the Agency to refine.
 The project sponsor to agree/sign off.
 6 The Delivery (or Accountable) Agency provide the Reviewer Team with the readiness checklist and provide supporting documentation to the allocated secure shared drive location.
-Pre-Planning 7 GCA Review Manager meets with the Independent Review Team to jointly review the Terms of Reference for the Gate 1 and if additional documentation is considered then the request can be made for this as well the key interviewees.
-Finalise Plan and Conduct Planning formal Kick off 8 This starts with the kick-off meeting where the sponsor and delegates outline the project to be assessed and any key background needed to provide context.
-0 High level run through of the Gateway process, roles and responsibilities Documentation requirements are confirmed, and interview are scheduled and confirmed.
+7 Pre-Planning GCA Review Manager meets with the Independent Review Team to jointly review the Terms of Reference for the Gate 4 and if additional documentation is considered then the request can be made for this as well the key interviewees.
+Finalise Plan and Conduct 8 Planning formal Kick off This starts with the kick-off meeting where the sponsor and delegates outline the project to be assessed and any key background needed to provide context.
+High level run through of the Gateway process, roles and responsibilities Documentation requirements are confirmed, and interview are scheduled and confirmed :